coloradorca/SeleniumApply/README.md

 Create a profile on [AngelList](https://angel.co/)

 Create some basic filters on what types of jobs you're looking for.
 Ensure those filters are correct, and verify by closing out of that window, log in again, and see if they persist.
-If the filters persisted, the following program should pick them up when you log in from each new instance of the WebDriver.
+If the filters persisted, the following program should pick them up when you log in with each new instance of the WebDriver.

 Install [Selenium](https://www.npmjs.com/package/selenium-webdriver)